-Charging documents don’t indicate if Facebook had removed the photos from the girl’s page.
+Charging documents don’t indicate if Facebook had lifted the photos from the girl’s account.
 They don’t state if the text exchanges between the two were viewable by the public, or if they were private messages that the detective somehow accessed.

 There is no indication the girl is in trouble.

 Temporary defense attorney Joely O’Rourke told the judge Cothran is unemployed and qualified for a court appointed lawyer.